 Horizontal cracks found in soil retaining foundation walls signify that the wall might have started to deflect out of the plane.
 Wall defection is a cause for concern because the current soil retaining foundation wall may be overloaded, leading to larger cracks and eventually wall failure.

 This type of crack will usually occur from poor drainage.
 As the excessive water makes its way to the wall, it adds hydrostatic pressure to it, thus, overloading it.
-Another reason this crack can occur is because of the wall itself.
-For example, the wall might not be up to building code standards, or it’s inherently undersized to retain soil loads.
+Another reason this crack can occur is because of the construction of the wall itself.
+For example, the wall might not be up to building code standards, or it’s inherently undersized or under reinforced to retain soil loads.